replicatedhq/docs/docs/kb/supporting-your-customers/dm-set-cookie-failed.md

 * SEMOPM - Maximum semaphore operations per semaphore system call
 * SEMMNI - Maximum number of semaphore sets

-To double the number of semaphore sets and semaphores in the sysctl settings, run the followin gcommand:
+To double the number of semaphore sets and semaphores in the sysctl settings, run the following command:

 ```
 sysctl -w kernel.sem="500 128000 100 256"
 ```

-Note that SEMMNS = SEMMSL * SEMMNI.
+Note that `SEMMNS = SEMMSL * SEMMNI`.
 This ensures that the number of semaphore sets and semaphores per sets can be fully utilized.
 This can also be changed without restart with:

 ```
 echo 500 128000 100 256 > /proc/sys/kernel/sem